Job Opportunities at SCMC

 Lyle Stutzman graduated from Concordia College in Moorhead, Minnesota with a bachelor’s degree in Music Education.
 He teaches music at Mt.
 Olive School and Pleasant View School in Montgomery, Indiana, gives private voice and piano lessons, arranges and composes choral music, runs an online business selling choral sheet music (www.blueskymusic.net), and works from his home office.
 He enjoys reading to his children, playing games, cooking and eating meat, making amazing sticky buns, and spending time with friends and family.
 Lyle and Maria live in Washington, Indiana with their five children: Scott, Ivana, Megan, Levi, and Selah.

 After begging her parents for several years, Sarah received her first violin at age 12.
 She studied violin with Mary Bontrager for 10 years and has played with local orchestras and string quartets.
-She has been teaching violin for 18 years and is Level 3 Suzuki Violin School certified.
+She has been teaching violin for 23 years and is Level 3 Suzuki Violin School certified.
 She is passionate about facilitating student collaboration and serves on the administrative committee of the Anabaptist Orchestra Camp.
-Sarah fell in love with harmonization when she first learned how to sing alto at age 8.
-Since then, singing alto and playing 2nd violin are her favorite parts to contribute in any ensemble.
-She has studied voice with Sue Walin and sung with the Cantate Singers, Orrville Community Chorus, Hope Singers, Oasis Chorale, and Minerva Community Choir.
-Currently, Sarah is studying music education at the University of Akron School of Music while continuing to teach violin at Central Christian School and in her home studio.
-In her spare time, Sarah loves spending time with her nieces and nephews, going to concerts, traveling, and laughing at corny jokes.
+She has studied voice with Dr. Laurie Lashbrook, and has sung with the Cantate Singers, Orrville Community Chorus, Hope Singers, Oasis Chorale, Minerva Community Choir, and the University of Akron Concert Choir and Chamber Choir.
+Sarah holds a Bachelors of Music in Music Education from the University of Akron College of Arts and Sciences.
+In her spare time, Sarah loves hanging out with her nieces and nephews, going to concerts, traveling, and baking.

 Terre Hill, PA